LeoIacca/rPOP/README.md

 -	MATLAB (proprietary commercial software). rPOP has been validated with MATLAB R2018b (OS: macOS High Sierra) and R2020b (OS: macOS Mojave)
 -	Statistical Parametric Mapping v12 (SPM12) toolbox (publicly available) for MATLAB, available at  https://www.fil.ion.ucl.ac.uk/spm/software/spm12/
--	Analysis of Functional NeuroImages (AFNI) software suite (publicly available), available at https://afni.nimh.nih.gov/
+-	Analysis of Functional NeuroImages (AFNI) software suite (publicly available), available at https://afni.nimh.nih.gov/. rPOP has been validated with AFNI_20.3.03 (Dec  7 2020)

 Prior to running rPOP, make sure you have both SPM12 ready to run on your MATLAB version and AFNI fully installed.